MikeHopley/ftl-ships-strategy/index.md

 ## Federation C

-Shields-3, shields-4, then look for weapons.
+This ship takes a lot of early damage, since it has no quick way to disable enemy weapons.
+Rush shields, then look for weapons.
 Weapons-2 costs 40 scrap, so 1-power weapons are particularly helpful early on.
+A Small Bomb is ideal.

 When completely safe, destroy systems for surrender offers (as low as 1 hull).

-Remember to use the airlocks on clone bay and shields!
-They are hard to see.

 Mantis and Human are the strongest and safest boarding party (Zoltan bombing is more cute than effective).
 Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), or [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.